Breast compression technique

 Breast compression techniques can help in different situations, such as:

-• Other situations of infant discomfort at the breast due to poor milk flow.
+- Other situations of infant’s discomfort at the breast due to poor milk flow.

 Once the infant is latched onto the breast, the steps to perform breast compressions are as follows:

-• Place the hand in form of a C shape, hold the breast by resting the thumb on the upper area of the areola and the other fingers on its lower area.
+- Place the hand in the form of a C shape, and hold the breast by resting the thumb on the upper area of the areola and the other fingers on its lower area.

-Breast compression is a technique that is easy to implement and can encourage the mother because she sees that milk transfer is improving.
-Giving tools to mothers may have direct implications on their sense of self-efficacy in breastfeeding.
+Breast compressions are a technique that is easy to implement and can encourage the mother because she sees that milk transfer is improving.
+Giving these tools to mothers may have direct implications on their sense of self-efficacy in breastfeeding.

 Here you can find an infographic that includes the breast compression techniques mentioned above: